Paper and cardboard are two of the world’s most valuable materials, and we certainly would struggle to get by without them.

 Biomass uses a variety of fuel sources and processes, but it is usually burned, and paper waste is an excellent contender as a fuel.

-Commercial burning of cardboard is considered slightly better for the environment because of the high heat used to incinerate this kind of trash, which forces it higher into the atmosphere.
+Commercial burning of cardboard is slightly better for the environment because of the high heat used to incinerate this kind of trash, which forces it higher into the atmosphere.

-This means those harmful chemicals that were mentioned earlier are not released directly into the lower atmosphere.
+This means those harmful chemicals mentioned earlier are not released directly into the lower atmosphere.
 This results in lower toxicity because of dilution and poses much less of a threat to the environment.

 What Can We Do Instead of Burning?